What Is Retina Rocks?

 Please contact us if we’re missing any key references or if any reference is mis-summarized or cited.

-The collection is organized alphabetically by topic into about 360 folders.
+The collection is organized alphabetically by topic into about 375 folders.
 Major topics are subdivided as needed to make it easier to search for specific findings.
-For example, age-related macular degeneration (AMD) is subdivided into 29 folders and diabetic retinopathy into 16.
+For example, age-related macular degeneration (AMD) is subdivided into 32 folders and diabetic retinopathy into 17.
 The collection’s index is the best way to find what you’re looking for.
 It is at the top of collection or can be downloaded here.
-Unfortunately, the Google Drive Search function will not work due to limitations in the underlying Drive functionality.

 Below the collection’s index are “Fake-outs,” “Recent files,” and “Unknowns Solve and go on our Wall of Fame”.
 Fake-outs contain cases where exam or imaging shows findings that can mislead the clinician to the wrong diagnosis.
 Recent files contains files for the prior 3 months.
 The Unknowns Solve and go on our Wall of Fame folder is filled with cases that stumped us.
 Feel free to let us know what the correct diagnosis is by clicking here and make your way onto the Retina Rocks Wall of Fame!